coderefinery/2022-03-22-workshop/content/_index.md

 ## Certificates and credits

 It is possible to obtain a certificate from the course with a little extra work.
-Please note that this does not apply to participants affiliated with TU Delft.
+Please note that this does not apply to participants affiliated with TU Delft who have own criteria for workshop certificates and credits.

 To obtain a certificate, we expect you to follow the 6 days of the course and provide us with the following three documents via email: